janekx21/bachelor-thesis/chapters/ba.typ

 error recovery functionality that would be sufficient for text editors.
 There are similar reasons to not use the owlapi@OwlcsOwlapi2024 for parsing.
-Then I read about the Happy parser generator, which Haskell uses, and Alex the tool for generating lexical analysers.
+Then I read about the Happy parser generator, which Haskell uses, and Alex the tool for generating lexical analyzers.
 But the complexity of these tools put me off, and I also didn't know how to connect the different libraries with one another.
-The Protégé project uses the parser of the owlapi which does not do error recovering or incremental paring.The package responsible for parsing in the owlapi is `org.semanticweb.owlapi.manchestersyntax.parser`.
+The Protégé project uses the parser of the OWL API which does not do error recovering or incremental paring.
+The package responsible for parsing in the OWL API is `org.semanticweb.owlapi.manchestersyntax.parser`.

 For these reasons a custom parser was written.
 The next chapter will show how this was done.